 Ejdersten and her team were honoured with the Grand Prix and Gold EPICA 2009 award for conducting the best integrated and interactive campaign "The Prayer" in Europe, as well as the Swedish Publishing Award for reporting in 2012, among other honours she has received for her work in the field of media.

-The WCC was honoured as a top non-governmental organization for its work during 2020, receiving a second-place Geneva Engage Award on 18 February for effective and inspiring social media outreach and engagement.
+The WCC was honoured as a top non-governmental organization for its work during 2022, receiving the first-place Geneva Engage Award, for effective and inspiring social media outreach and engagement.

-Ejdersten has been the president of the Swedish Fellowship of Reconciliation (SweFOR) and vice president for the European branch of the Word Association for Christian Communication.
-Currently serving as the president of the interim church board in the Church of Sweden in Switzerland.
+Ejdersten has been the president of the Swedish Fellowship of Reconciliation (SweFOR) and vice president for the European branch of the Word Association for Christian Communication (WACC).
+Currently serving as the president for Church of Sweden Switzerland 2021-.